WDI-SEA/react-development-course-materials/01-React Key Concepts/07-creating-newsfeed-component-exercise.md

 **Estimated Time:** 45min

-1. In the HTML, look for a section element with an id of main.
+1. In the HTML, look for a section element with an ID of main.
 Nested within, you will find 3 articles.
 2. Using the sources array (defined below), create an app component that will recreate the section elements.

 In the [Creating a Newsfeed Component](https://codepen.io/jkeohan/pen/PBvxvY?editors=0010) CodePen, you will find 3 article elements within the HTML section generating the newsfeed articles visible on the page.